whoamipodcast/whoamipodcast.github.io/_posts/2019-08-02-William-Blacoe.md

 instagram: williamblacoe
 ---

-notes:

-travel with no more than a backpack think outside the box challenge the process sci fi books and films soundtrack concerts learn languages generally learn all kinds of useful things to navigate life better board games
+A native German, William grew up in a bilingual family.
+He loves to travel worldwide, usually with no more than a backpack.
+His favourite books and films are from the Sci-Fi genre.
+Playing board games with friends and listening to soundtrack music are common pastimes for him.

+When William is not learning a language, he enjoys learning all kinds of useful things that help him to navigate life better.
+He is known to think outside of the box and to always "challenge the process".

+His analytical mind has led him to the fields of computer science, linguistics and the intersection of both: language science in IT.
+Beyond the science, though, he enjoys philosophising about these and other topics, as well as their meaning for him and humanity.